berkgurdamar/predatoR/README.md

 `predatoR()` works on each PDB respectively.
 For each PDB;

--   Download/Read PDB file
+-   Downloads/Reads PDB file
--   Calculate distances between each atom in the structure
+-   Calculates distance between each atom in the structure
--   Create network from PDB
+-   Creates a network from PDB
--   Calculate Degree Centrality Z-Score of each atom
+-   Calculates Degree Centrality Z-Score of each atom
--   Calculate Eigen Centrality Z-Score of each atom
+-   Calculates Eigen Centrality Z-Score of each atom
--   Calculate Shortest Path Z-Score of each atom
+-   Calculates Shortest Path Z-Score of each atom
--   Calculate Betweenness Z-Score of each atom
+-   Calculates Betweenness Z-Score of each atom
--   Calculate Clique Z-Score of each atom
+-   Calculates Clique Z-Score of each atom
--   Calculate PageRank Z-Score of each atom
+-   Calculates PageRank Z-Score of each atom
 -   Gets [gnomAD](https://gnomad.broadinstitute.org/) Synonymous
-    Z-Score, Non-Synonymous Z-Score, and PLoF Score
+    Z-Score, Non-Synonymous Z-Score, and pLI Score
 -   Gets BLOSUM62 score of the mutation
 -   Finds the number of [KEGG Pathways](https://www.genome.jp/kegg/) which contains the input gene